Kevin Cannon + Indie Bookstores

 A Passport for Book Lovers

 In 2016, Carrie and the MIBA team created a Twin Cities bookstore passport, encouraging Twin Cities MIBA members to embrace opportunities to build community through collaboration.
 The project’s success inspired today’s Midwest Indie Bookstore Roadmap, open for all MIBA members.
 In addition to appearing on the main map, some owners partner with regional neighbors to create passports, punch cards, and contests related to Independent Bookstore Day, held annually on the last Saturday in April.
-(See the sidebar on page 30 for details on upcoming events at Driftless-area bookshops!)
+(See sidebar below for details on upcoming events at Driftless-area bookshops!)

 “Over and over again, we hear from stores that the map works.
 Customers get inspired by it.
 New customers are coming into stores and saying, ‘I found you on the roadmap,’” Carrie says.
 “It highlights this super-impressive ecosystem of independent bookstores, and customers love it when one store promotes another.
 The map connects stores in a way that’s vibrant, colorful, and fun.”